TomGallagher1818/TomGallagherCapstone/README.md

-# videos original and WSASLInfo
-/videos_original and WSASLInfo contains the WSASL dataset and info downloaded by following the WSASL download process outlined in https://github.com/gulvarol/bsl1k.
-By default they are separated into train, test and val.

 # reallocateWSASLDataset
-This python script separates the above WSASl data by each sign.
+This python script separates the above WSASL data by each sign.
+To run this script, first download the WSASL data by following the 'Preparing the data' section at https://github.com/gulvarol/bsl1k.
+After running the script 'download_wlasl.py', a videos_original directory is created that separates the WSASL videos into train, test and val.
 To run this script, a directory called "other" needs to be created in videos_original that should contain all videos from train, test and val.